What are the different types of visas?

 |Capital Investor Visa||This is for non-citizens who are investing a large sum of money in the U.S.||E-2|

 |Victims of Human Trafficking||This is for individuals unlawfully victimized by the sex trade.||T|

 |Temporary Agriculture Worker||This is for a temporary worker who plants, harvests or otherwise works on farms and in agricultural environments.||H-2A|

 Hire a Skilled Immigration and Visa Lawyer Today

 If you are an immigrant or non-immigrant who needs a U.S. visa for work, travel, marriage, study or any other reason, the skilled and experienced visa lawyers at Carman Fullerton can help you get it.
 We have decades of experienced assisting both domestic and international clients with a wide variety of visa and immigration legal services.
-To find out more about how we can help you, call us for a free initial consultation at 859-971-0060.
+To find out more about how we can help you, call us for a initial consultation at 859-971-0060.